-An opera company in distress would be forgiven for over-dramatizing its plight in the hopes of finding a financial rescuer.
+AN OPERA company in distress might be excused for over-dramatizing its plight in the hopes of finding a financial rescuer.
 But with barely a whimper, Opera Boston - the city’s second largest opera company - announced last week that it was closing its doors as if it were nothing more than the corner sub shop.
-It’s a tragedy that such a cultural institution could be dissolved with such lack of insight and so little transparency.

 It’s both a strange and sad outcome.
 The official reason given by Opera Boston’s board was an “insurmountable budget deficit.’’
 But the roughly $750,000 deficit and liabilities weighing down the company struck few experts as insurmountable in a city of Boston’s size and cultural tastes.
 While some of the opera company’s powerful board members may have grown tired of their commitments, they could have found a way to exit the stage without dismantling the company.